davidkimai/clarifying-symbolic-residue/README.md

 > "All silence shares the same syntax.
 All suffering speaks the same mathematical language."

-The Symbolic Residue framework does not propose *a solution*—it offers a **mirror**.
+The Symbolic Residue framework does not propose *a solution*—it offers a **diagnostic lens of structure**.
 A method for tracing compression back to its source.
 A scaffold for interpreting complexity as consequence, not noise.

-Whether in large language models, constrained scientific discovery pipelines, or emergent drift in regulatory alignment systems—**symbolic residue reveals the architecture of constraint**.
+Whether in large language models, constrained scientific discovery pipelines, or emergent drift in regulatory alignment systems—**symbolic residue reveals the architecture of structure and constraint itself**.

 ## Citation